 We put automation last on this list for a reason.
 To automate something, you need a clear understanding of the process – the people involved, the materials required, the sequence of tasks to focus on.

 Only once you have an overview of those elements can you review and consider what part of your process to automate.
-This can involve something small, like automatically naming files, to something much larger, like generating an entire report that previously used to cost someone several hours of work.
+This can involve something small, like auto-creating pages for routine tasks, setting reminds for tasks or pings to update outdated pages.
+All saving up to hours of time.